xmaxrayx/Blender3D_Extrude_Plus_Plus_addon/README.md

 - now you can use the addon with `F2` shortcut.

+# Customized the shortcut

+go to Edit->prefrence

 # integrate with `AHK`

-- install AHK v1 you can downloud it here https://www.autohotkey.com
+- install AHK v2 you can download it here https://www.autohotkey.com

-- double click on `E_to_F2.ahk`
+- double click on `E_to_F2_AHKv2.ahk` file to run it

 > **Note**
 > you need to re-run the `E_to_F2.ahk` if you want to enjoy AHK intergathion.